dpc/rust-bitcoin-indexer/README.md

 walletbroadcast=0
 ```

-`txindex=1` shouldn't be neccessary, and the only important part here
-is being able to access RPC interface.
+The only important part here is being able to access JSON-RPC interface.

 ### Postgresql